 Typically, none of the three appreciates the honor and responsibility bestowed upon them to have this impact on another human.

-These three are crucial in determining whether new hires enjoy their job, are successful and find fulfillment.
+These three are crucial people in determining whether new hires enjoy their job, are successful and find fulfillment.
 For, the joy, success and fulfillment an employee derives from their job greatly impacts their life.
-Employees spend more of their waking hours at work than they do with their life partner/children.
-It helps to remind each of the significance their part in this has.
-We each should recognize that we can, at any given moment, also see ourselves in each of these roles.
+Employees spend more of their waking hours at work than they do with their life partner and family.

 I believe these three people are in order: